Real-Dev-Squad/website-backend/CONTRIBUTING.md

 - Run: `firebase emulators:start`
 - The emulator will be running on the port: 8080
 - You can view the emulator UI at: `http://localhost:4000`

+## Running test scripts on Windows
+- Git Bash is recommended for running test scripts.
+- Run `npm run test-integration` for running integration tests.
+- Run `npm run test-unit` for running unit tests.
+- Make sure to close the emulator window after running the tests in order to avoid the blocking of the port for the next tests to run.
+- For e.g - After running the integration tests, close the emulator window and then run the command for unit tests.

 ## Pull request guidelines
 - Ensure that the tests pass locally before raising a PR.